Gangchon Rail Bike Review (Autumn)

 We walked from the rail bike to the train, which would bring us through the second part of the journey and to the end point, the old Gangchon Station.
 From there, we would take a free shuttle bus back to the starting point, which is near Gimyujeong Station.
 More information in my post, “About Gangchon Rail Park“.

 No one’s rushing us to get on the train, but I felt rushed by the people heading so quickly towards it.
-Moreover, most people were already on-board the train, while empty bikes abound.
+Moreover, most people were already on board the train, while empty bikes abounded.
 This reminded me of what hubby overheard a tour guide telling the first few bikes in the beginning, “There’s no point riding fast and rushing.
 Because you’ll still have to wait for everyone to arrive and board the train.”

 The Journey

-Facing the front, we were on the left side of the train, which you can see in the photo above, doesn’t have much of a view.
+Facing the front, we were on the left side of the train, which, as you can see in the photo above, doesn’t have much of a view.
 So if you have the choice, pick the right side (pun intended).
-The train journey was effortless for us as we sat there while the train chugged past scenic views in a leisurely pace.
+The train journey was effortless for us as we sat there while the train chugged past scenic views at a leisurely pace.

 The Fellow Riders and The Ride

 Like I’ve said, there were lots of riders.
 The photo above only captured the front part of the crowd while the rest stretched all the way till the end, and couldn’t fit into the frame.
 Regardless, enjoy the ride!
-Hubby and I were glad that we didn’t skip this, otherwise we would have missed out on this lovely experience.
-On hindsight, my initial worries seemed so aggravated.
+Hubby and I were glad that we didn’t skip this because we would have missed out on this lovely experience.
+In hindsight, my initial worries seemed so exaggerated.

 So if you have time and are nearby, like in Nami Island, slot in this activity and get your tickets through Klook and Trazy today.
 Book early for your desired timing, yes, the sessions have specific timings.